 Plant populations have a remarkable amount of biodiversity…. even if it is sometimes hard to see with the eyes alone!

 Maintaining within-species diversity is essential to ensuring the resilience of systems that provide services humans care about.
-These include (but are not limited to!) habitat for the animals we eat, protection from coastal erosion, and carbon storage.
+These include (but are not limited to!) habitat for the animals we eat, protection from disturbance, and carbon storage.

 Multiple factors can influence how many different types of individuals exist in a population.
 These factors may be ecological, evolutionary, or social (i.e., decisions made by humans).
 Disentangling how these factors interact to determine the identity and composition of individuals within a population can certainly be complicated, but provides exciting opportunities to ask scientific questions that both advance our basic understanding of how the natural world works, and provide solutions to environmental problems brought on by global change.